 How do we get a Purple Pot?

-Simply fill out the contact form and someone will be in touch to get more information about the company or staff you’re representing and the charity that you want to raise money for.
+Simply fill out the Request a Pot form and someone will be in touch to get more information about the company or staff you’re representing and the charity that you want to raise money for.

 Can we brand it for our chosen charity?

 There is space on the Purple Pot perspex display board for the name of the sponsoring office or company and the charity that you are supporting.
 We also provide an A5 pop-up stand and flyers to promote your Purple Pot.

 Do we need to raise a certain amount of money via the Purple Pot?

 From 1 September 2019 , Purple Pot will charge the partner company or workplace (the “Pot holder”) £49 + VAT per month per unit they borrow.

 The minimum commitment is three months (so a minimum financial commitment of £147 + VAT ) with a rolling one month’s notice in writing thereafter.